Biological Communications is a rebranded new title of the former journal «Vestnik of Saint Petersburg University. Series 3. Biology».

-Volume counts for Biological Communications starts from 62 given the history of the «Biology» series of Vestnik.
-As its predecessors Biological Communications publishes at a quarterly basis.
+Volume numbering for Biological Communications starts from 62 given the history of the «Biology» series of Vestnik.
+As its predecessors, Biological Communications is published at a quarterly basis.

 Aims and scope

 Biological Communications publishes research in all areas of the biological sciences from classical disciplines botany and zoology to biotechnology given the research is of high quality.
-Some emphasis is given to rapidly developing fields: neuroscience and cognition; organismal and evolutionary biology; palaeontology; cell and developmental biology; classical ecology; marine and arctic research; health and disease (excluding pollution monitoring and clinical research).
+Some emphasis is given to rapidly developing fields: neuroscience and cognition; organismal and evolutionary biology; palaeontology; cell and developmental biology; classical ecology; marine and arctic research; mechanisms of diseases.

 Abstracting and Indexing

-Articles of the journal are indexed by several systems: EBSCO, RSCI (Russian Science Citation Index), Ulrich’s Periodicals Directory, East View, Cyberleninka, eLIBRARY.ru, Publons, ResearchGate
+Articles of the journal are indexed by several systems: EBSCO, RSCI (Russian Science Citation Index), Ulrich’s Periodicals Directory, East View, Cyberleninka, eLIBRARY.ru, Publons, ResearchGate, BIOSIS Previews, Zoological Record